Sacha Feinberg-Mngomezulu

 Sacha Feinberg-Mngomezulu (born 22 February 2002) is a South African professional rugby union player who plays for in the Currie Cup, the Stormers in the United Rugby Championship (URC), and the South Africa national team.
-His regular position is fly-half.
-He holds the record for most points scored in a game by a Springbok player with 37 points scored during a match against Argentina on 27 September 2025.
+He currently holds the record for the most points scored in a game by a South African player with 37.

 Early years and education

 Feinberg-Mngomezulu's grandfather was the author, poet and graphic artist Barry Feinberg.
 As member of the South African Communist Party (SACP) and African National Congress (ANC), he spent an extended period in exile and was involved in the anti-apartheid struggle.
-Feinberg-Mngomezulu's father was born in London, and is the radio presenter Nick Feinberg.
+Feinberg-Mngomezulu's father, Nick Feinberg, is a radio presenter and was born in London.

-Feinberg-Mngomezulu was born in Cape Town, into a sporting family.
+Feinberg-Mngomezulu's doubled-barreled surname reflects both the Ashkenazi Jewish heritage of his father, Nick Feinberg, and the Zulu heritage of his mother, Makhosazana Mngomezulu.

 Educated at Bishops Diocesan College, he also spent 3 months as an exchange student at Llandovery College in Wales.